SIMs can provide a much better night's sleep than air beds, but you might find them difficult to put away. Now there's a solution to that problem.

 However, a lot of people find it difficult to get all the air out of the mats before putting them away, and this is especially the case for the larger family camping SIMs.

-Well, Outwell has come up with another innovation, the Outwell Air Flow Control Valve, that makes it a lot easier to inflate and deflate self-inflating mats.
+Well, Outwell has developed another innovation, the Outwell Air Flow Control Valve, making inflating and deflating self-inflating mats much easier.

 The Outwell Air Flow Control Valve